ajeffries0492/vehicle-recognition-and-localization/README.md

 # Vehicle Recognition and Localization

-This github contains code used in the ROB 535 - Self Driving Cars: Perception and Controls - perception final project.
+This github contains code used in the ROB 535 perception final project.
+ROB 535 or Self Driving Cars: Perception and Control is a graduate course offered at the University of Michigan in Ann Arbor.

 The perception final project was divided into two tasks: classification and localization of vehicles given perception data.
 Our team chose to solve these tasks by primarily using a two part deep learning approach.
 This github explains details on how to train a similiar model and code for evaulating on a test set.

 <p align="center">
   <img src="doc/img/0043_imageEvaluated.png" width=800>